 How Does the TikTok Algorithm Work?

 Of course, not everyone has experienced the same virality that creators like Charli D’Amelio and Addison Rae have achieved through TikTok.
 The key to ensuring your TikTok video lands on everyone’s for you page (FYP)?
 Understanding TikTok’s algorithm.
+So, how does TikTok algorithm work?

 The History of TikTok